MultiSafepay/docs/content/developer/wrappers/fastcheckout-ios/manual.md

 ```

 ### Advanced setup
-The SDK has two environments on which to operate, LIVE and TEST.
-You might want to test your integration in the TEST environment before release because no real transaction is performed in TEST environment.
-To do this you will have to customize the SDK behaviour, because by default it uses LIVE environment among other things.
+The SDK operates in two environments: LIVE (default) and TEST (no real transactions processed).
+We recommend testing your integration before release.
+Check out the example below to see how you can select which environment to use.

-To be able to customize some aspects of the SDK, the integrator will be able to inject some properties into it.
-Check out the example below to see how you can select which environment to use among other things.
-Keep in mind that you may not need to do this at all.
+To customize the SDK, you need to inject properties into it.

 ```swift
 // Build `Settings` object to customize FCO SDK